anime-sh/SE_Theory_Assignment3/Documents/Testplan.md

 5| All |`testing.cpp` and `customtesting.cpp`

 # Running the Tests
-Go to `../Source/TestingScripts/` and run the relevant bash script, the script compiles the relevant code, runs it, stores it in `../Outputs/` using a `MM_DD_YYYY_<testname>.log` format, after this it checks the output against the golden output provided in `../Outputs/GoldenOutputs/` and tells you if the code passed the unit test
+Go to `../Source/TestingScripts/` and run the relevant bash script, the script compiles the relevant code, runs it, stores it in `../Outputs/` using a `DD_MM_YYYY_<testname>.log` format, after this it checks the output against the golden output provided in `../Outputs/GoldenOutputs/` and tells you if the code passed the unit test

 # Class-wise Scenario Description